se-edu/se-book/uml/objectDiagrams/introduction/introduction/outcomes.md

-* <span id="outcome-objectDiagrams-introduction-one">:trophy: Able to explain the purpose of UML object diagrams :one:</span>
+:trophy: Can explain the purpose of UML object diagrams :one: